trogdoro/xiki/README.markdown

 ## Verify the 'xiki' shell command works

+Close your current console window and open a new one.
+Then type...

       $ xiki

 It should delay slightly the first time, but be fast subsequent